Reddy1990/k8s_project/README.md

 2. Download and install Vagrant https://www.vagrantup.com/
 3. Preferred IDE Visual Studio code https://code.visualstudio.com/

 Once all the above mentioned tools or applications have been installed.
-Navigate to location where Vagrant file is present then use.
+Navigate to location where Vagrantfile is present then use.

 vagrant up